 Most importantly, you can decide when the watermark should be applied to your WordPress images.
 You may find that the watermark appears too large in thumbnail or medium-sized images.
-Therefore WP Media Folder allows you to apply watermarks only on certain WordPress images.
+Therefore WP Media Folder allows you to apply watermarks only on larger WordPress images.

 It may not even be desirable to apply a watermark on every image.
-If you are using freely-available images that are not yours, then you probably should not be applying watermarks on them.
+If you are using freely-available images that are not yours, then you probably should not be applying watermarks on them at all.
 On the other hand, you might want to protect pictures that yourself snapped and uploaded to WordPress.